How Does India’s New Law Fit into the Global Data Privacy Landscape?

 10. After a data fiduciary gets fined two or more times, the Data Protection Board can advise blocking access to information in their systems.

-This is just a snapshot of responsibilities and as always, organizations must review the law in full to understand all compliance obligations.
+This is just a snapshot of responsibilities and as always, organisations must review the law in full to understand all compliance obligations.
 The central government also plans to release supplemental rules that will provide further guidance and provide a better grasp on the DPDPA’s reach.

 The growing global privacy landscape creates new and sometimes conflicting responsibilities.
 When more obligations arise, it is crucial to know where overlap and divergences exist in order to maintain a compliance program that meets the requirements of all applicable laws.
-For those organizations subject to India’s new legislation that already have GDPR-centered programs, there will be a fair amount of overlap making the transition smoother.
+For those organisations subject to India’s new legislation that already have GDPR-centred programmes, there will be a fair amount of overlap making the transition smoother.
 However, as demonstrated above, there are significant differences with India consumer data handling to consider.
 A provider with data privacy expertise that can implement information management tools, detect security shortcomings, and orchestrate thorough compliance plans is a beneficial resource to help internal teams.

 For now, to be best prepared it is imperative to review data collection and processing practices to identify anything that is not up to par with the new law.
-After identifying deficiencies, organizations can explore ways to bolster security, policies, and notice efforts.
+After identifying deficiencies, organisations can explore ways to bolster security, policies, and notice efforts.
 A big focus should be on addressing ways to receive adequate consent from data subjects, as this is a major feature of the law differing from other global directives.
 If and until the central government issues rules clarifying this provision, most processing activities will require explicit consent.
-Other areas to monitor for further guidance include how an organization’s India outsourcing activities creates new obligations and rights, how significant data fiduciary designations unfold, and enforcement trends.
+Other areas to monitor for further guidance include how an organisation’s India outsourcing activities creates new obligations and rights, how significant data fiduciary designations unfold, and enforcement trends.

 Also keep in mind that each law not only brings its own set of compliance obligations, but also challenges.
 The India law provides a lower bar for international transfers which could affect where companies based in the US or other countries with a less defined privacy landscape decide to conduct business activities.
-In China, there is a large focus on national security which makes it difficult for international organizations dealing with confidential client data to conduct routine business operations.
+In China, there is a large focus on national security which makes it difficult for international organisations dealing with confidential client data to conduct routine business operations.
 For example, a law firm may be required to disclose client data to the government or be blocked from transferring data to employees situated in other office locations.

-These are just a few examples of the nuanced challenges organizations need to account for when setting compliance objectives and making strategic business decisions.
+These are just a few examples of the nuanced challenges organisations need to account for when setting compliance objectives and making strategic business decisions.
 The overall takeaways?
 Knowing the laws, partnering with experts to guide compliance, and understanding unique obstacles each law presents will help navigate the ever-changing global privacy landscape.

 The contents of this article are intended to convey general information only and not to provide legal advice or opinions.